aws/aws-cdk/packages/@aws-cdk/aws-sagemaker/README.md

 ### Inference Pipeline Model

-An inference pipeline is an Amazon SageMaker model that is composed of a linear sequence of two to five containers that process requests for inferences on data.
+An inference pipeline is an Amazon SageMaker model that is composed of a linear sequence of multiple containers that process requests for inferences on data.
 You use an inference pipeline to define and deploy any combination of pretrained Amazon SageMaker built-in algorithms and your own custom algorithms packaged in Docker containers.
 You can use an inference pipeline to combine preprocessing, predictions, and post-processing data science tasks.
 Inference pipelines are fully